Cape Bruny Lighthouse: History & scenic views

 • Cape Bruny Lighthouse has been standing tall since 1838, making it one of Australia’s oldest lighthouses still in existence.
 Built by convict labor under the direction of surveyor James Sprent, this was Tasmania’s answer to a growing need for safer shipping routes through the treacherous Southern Ocean.

-• The lighthouse was first powered by a simple oil wick lamp, magnified by a reflective lens—cutting-edge tech for its time—to help guide vessels around Bruny Island’s rocky shoreline.
+• The lighthouse was first powered by a simple oil wick lamp, enhanced by a reflective lens to help guide vessels around Bruny Island’s rocky shoreline.
 It remained manually operated for over 150 years before finally being automated in 1996.

 • Today, the lighthouse is more than just a navigation aid—it’s a symbol of Tasmania’s maritime history.
 Officially recognized on the Tasmanian Heritage Register, it draws visitors not just for the views, but for its engineering legacy and convict-era backstory.